|Area: Chinook Lake

 |Snow-Free: May – Mid-Nov|

-Picturesque bridges, waterfalls and old growth trees, not to mention two peaceful lakes and a pristine river – all create a brilliant ambience on the year-round hike along the Greenwater Lakes Trail.
-Also known as Meeker Lakes, this is a well traveled trail, mostly because it’s a relatively easy hike in a picturesque setting.
+It all creates a brilliant ambiance on the year-round hike along the Greenwater Lakes Trail.
+Also known as Meeker Lakes, this is a well-traveled trail, mostly because it’s a relatively easy hike in a picturesque setting.
 A bonus for many, because it is located in the Mt.
 Baker-Snoqualmie National Forest, horses and dogs are welcome.
 I have even seen domestic goats on a leash.
 For those just getting acquainted with hiking the Pacific Northwest, this trail is a great introduction, not to mention a terrific choice for families.

 In another 1/2 mile along the river, arrive at a camping spot amongst giant Red Cedars and Douglas Firs… another wonderful place for lunch.
 The forest briefly opens up to let the sun through and the water is calmer.
 There’s something resembling a small beach along the shore.